melissajclark/wp-content/plugins/codepress-admin-columns/readme.txt

 == Changelog ==

+= 2.4 =
+* [Added] Added content column for post(types).
+* [Added] Added the column shortcodes, which will display any used shortcodes in your post's content
+* [Added] Column width has a text field to enter the width
+* [Added] Added a message for when a custom field is empty
+* [Added] Column width can be set to pixels or percentages
+* [Added] Added a width indicator to the column settings header
+* [Added] Added a singular label to all storage_models

+= 2.3.4 =
+* [Added] A column can have it's own JS/CSS files by using the CPAC_Column::scripts() method
+* [Added] Column Name can be found by hovering over the "Type" label in your column settings
+* [Fixed] Fixed a quick edit issue for comments
+* [Fixed] is_field() method of the custom field column works as intended

 = 2.3.3 =
 * [Added] Added user column: Visual Editor
 * [Added] Added post column: Estimated Reading Time
 * [Added] Added method CPAC_Column::get_sorting_value()
 * [Added] Added user column display name
+* [Fixed] fixed wordcount issue with PHP 5.3 or lower
 * [Fixed] Fixed media actions column

 = 2.3.2 =